salv-orlando/salv-orlando.github.io/_posts/2016-01-27-K8S-OS-Vagrant.md

 OpenStack clouds.
 The purpose of this garbled collection of words tries to discuss how to achieve this.

+It could be rightly argued that for a developer running `hack/local-up-cluster.sh` is way easier than Vagrant or anything else.
+There are however plenty of cases where one may need to test their code on 'production-like' multi-host clusters.

 But first, let’s start with building kubernetes…

 ##  Building Kubernetes